 You can contact Mrs Jarman on email@example.com or 01977 701493.

 At St Joseph’s Catholic Primary School, Pontefract we are committed to the protection and safeguarding of all of our children.

-- Deputy Designated Child Protection Officer: Mrs J Clements
+- Deputy Designated Child Protection Officer: Mr S Bartram (Deputy Headteacher)

-- Designated Child Protection Officer: Mrs F Robinson
+- Designated Child Protection Officer: Mrs J Clements (Learning Mentor)

 Mental Health and Wellbeing

 Our Mental Health Leader is: Mr S Bartram (Deputy Headteacher)